iifl-logo

 Secretarial Auditor

 The Company has appointed M/s.
 KRA & Associates, Company Secretaries in practice to undertake the Secretarial Audit of the Company.
-As required under provisions of Section 204 of the Companies Act, 2013 and pursuant to Regulation 24A of Listing Regulations, the Secretarial Audit reports (Form MR -3) in respect of the Secretarial Audit of the Company and its Material Unlisted Company ‘i3 Security Private Limited for FY 2022-23 carried out by M/s.
+As required under provisions of Section 204 of the Companies Act, 2013 and pursuant to Regulation 24A of Listing Regulations, the Secretarial Audit reports (Form MR -3) in respect of the Secretarial Audit of the Company and its Material Unlisted Company i3 Security Private Limited and Walery Security Management Limited for FY 2024-25 carried out by M/s.
 KRA & Associates, Practicing Company Secretaries, forms part to this report in Annexure - IV.

 Cost Auditor